sebastienvercammen/ptc-acc-gen/README.md

 ***Headless systems will no longer be able to use the gen due to the captcha requirement.***

 1. Run `install.sh`
-2. Open [index.js](index.js) and edit the settings at the top of the file.
-3. Run using `makeaccounts.sh`.
+2. Run using `makeaccounts.sh`.
-4. Wait for the generator to fill in the second page, then accept the captcha and hit submit.
+3. Wait for the generator to fill in the second page, then accept the captcha and hit submit.
-5. Repeat for all accounts
+4. Repeat for all accounts
-6. Find the generated accounts in PogoPlayer/accounts.csv.
+5. Find the generated accounts in PogoPlayer/accounts.csv.

 ***Note: Messages about trainer name usually are not a problem and you generally shouldn't be concerned by them.***